Skip to content

 Classes and Objects in Java

 In Java, classes and objects are basic concepts of Object Oriented Programming (OOPs) that are used to represent real-world concepts and entities.
-The class represents a group of objects having similar properties and behavior, or in other words, we can say that a class is a blueprint for objects, wh
+A class is a template to create objects having similar properties and behavior, or in other words, we can say that a class is a blueprint for objects.An

 Java Constructors